kmafutah/buy-hold-sell-close/README.md

 chikwambo.py -  on powerful PC allow model to be Trained every 15min/30min this has shown to have better results

-<code>pip install Metatrader5 dash hashlib</code> -  only for app.y - will try create non Metatrader5 dependent verion on app.py
+<code>pip install Metatrader5 dash hashlib gym_mtsim</code> -  only for app.y - will try create non Metatrader5 dependent verion on app.py

 <code>pip install stable-baselines3[extra]</code>